ircdocs/modern-irc/_includes/modern-appendix.md

 `<nick>` is the nickname of a client joined to that channel, and `<prefix>` is the highest [channel membership prefix](#channel-membership-prefixes) that client has in the channel, if they have one.
 The last parameter of this numeric is a list of `[prefix]<nick>` pairs, delimited by a SPACE character `(' ', 0x20)`.

-{% numericheader RPL_ENDOFNAMES %}

-      "<client> <channel> :End of /NAMES list"

-Sent as a reply to the {% message NAMES %} command, this numeric specifies the end of a list of channel member names.

 {% numericheader RPL_LINKS %}

       "<client> * <server> :<hopcount> <server info>"